fortran-lang/.github/GOVERNANCE.md

   unanimous agreement on any major issue or decision that needs to be made.
-* In the event in which the administrators, after extensive discussion, are unable to reach unanimous agreement but must take action to move forward, the administrators will vote and require 80% agreement to make any major decision.
+* In the event in which the administrators, after extensive discussion, are unable to reach unanimous agreement but must take action to move forward, the administrators will vote and require 80% agreement to move on that decision.
-  This includes decisions such as:
-  - Adding or removing administrator team members;
-  - Changing the governance documents;
-  - Creating, removing, or transferring a Fortran-lang project (e.g. a GitHub repository) or a service;
-  - Rebranding an existing Fortran-lang project;
-  - Applying for funding or contract work;
-  - Spending funds.
-  The purpose of the 80% requirement is to require a significant majority agreement on a decision, while preventing any single member from blocking the group from moving forward on that decision.
 * All administrators have equal voting power.
 For example, if there are five administrators, each has the voting power of 20%.
 * The administrators commit to disclose and prevent any conflict of interest